- 1 TicWatch C2+ Review

 These input methods aren’t perfect, especially given the small size of the screen.
 However, they are a massive step up to other watches that have very limited notification support.

 Additionally, the C2+ can connect to Wi-Fi which gives you the ability to access the Play Store as well as Google Assistant.
 With the Play Store, you can further expand the functionalities of your watch by installing third-party apps.
+For the price, the C2+ is also one of our picks for top smartwatches with Google Pay (NFC).

 These apps have allowed me to customize my desired watch faces and change the default fitness app to cater to my style and the activities that I do.
 Additionally, unique apps like “Water Drink Reminder” simply cannot be found on non Wear OS watches.